raganwald/braythwayt.com/_posts/2016-03-30-racism-is-injustice.md

 | Yellow | 20%                  |
 | Red    | 10%                  |

 One day we go to a university job fair.
-And what we do is, we set up a booth and we ask people to interview for jobs at our company.
+We set up a booth and we ask people to interview for jobs at our company.
 We can only interview so many people per hour, and there are more students than we can handle.

 [^degree]: Which in and of itself betrays some problems with justice, but we'll leave that for another day.